 When out foraging for edible and medicinal plants, it is just as important—if not more so—to know how to identify the poisonous plants that grow in your region.
 Poison hemlock (Conium maculatum) is one of those that everyone should know how to identify, as it can be quite prolific in some areas.
-To the untrained eye it can sometimes be confused for some popular foraging plants such as Queen Anne’s lace, yarrow, wild fennel, and elderflower.

 Before doing any foraging or wildcrafting, especially for plants that may resemble poison hemlock, it’s extremely important to get a foraging guidebook.
 Here are a few of my favorites:

 - Identifying and Harvesting Edible and Medicinal Plants by Steve Brill

 Poison hemlock (Conium maculatum) is native to Europe and North Africa, but has widely naturalized in many other areas.
 It is found in almost every state in the United States, and in most Canadian provinces.